The Get Key path

 5. Leave every other option at its default.
 You do not need to add a README, a .gitignore, or a license — GitQi will populate the repository for you.

-You land on a page that says something like "Quick setup — if you've done this kind of thing before".
+6. Click Create repository.
+You'll land on a page that says something like "Quick setup — if you've done this kind of thing before".
 The repository exists but is empty.
 That's exactly what we want.
-We'll come back and turn on GitHub Pages in Step 7, once there's a file in the repo for Pages to serve.

 2. Scroll to the bottom of the left sidebar → Developer settings.